graphql/graphql-spec/spec/Section 3 -- Type System.md

          {"\_\_"} (two underscores).
       2. The argument must accept a type where {IsInputType(argumentType)}
          returns {true}.
+      3. If argument type is Non-Null and a default value is not defined:
+         - The `@deprecated` directive shall not be applied to this argument.
 3. An object type may declare that it implements one or more unique interfaces.
 4. An object type must be a super-set of all interfaces it implements:
    1. Let this object type be {objectType}.